5 best games for visually impaired players

 Goalball is a unique sport designed specifically for athletes with visual impairments.
 It is played by two 3-player teams on a indoor court.
 The object is to throw an audible ball (containing bells) past the opponents and into their net/goal.
 Players must locate and track the ball solely by listening as it rolls on the playing surface.
 Points are scored when the ball lands within the defending team’s goal zone.
 Players wear eyeshades to ensure an even playing field regardless of actual vision level.
 Additional audible cues like a beeper in the ball help with navigation on the court, which has tactile lines.
 Goalball requires intense audio focus, hand-eye coordination and teamwork skills.
 It’s a deeply integrated Paralympic sport that empowers visually impaired athletes and promotes inclusion.
 Whether playing locally or at elite competition, Goalball brings the thrill of team sports to those for whom vision cannot be relied on.

-See also 9 best iOS apps for travel planning
+See also 9 best macOS apps for vector illustration

 Conclusion